Skip to main content

 model_usedstringThe model used to generate the output, like gpt-4o or o3.

 run_modestringRun mode for the workflow event that determines which models are used to evaluate the event.
-Available run modes include precision_plus, precision, smart, and economy.
-Defaults to smart.
+Available run modes (fastest to most thorough): super_fast, fast, precision, precision_codex, precision_max, and precision_max_codex.
+Defaults to fast.
+Note: super_fast does not support Web Search or File Search — if your workflow has these enabled, use a different run mode or edit the workflow to disable them.

 Optional Parameters